johnlwhiteman/johnlwhiteman.github.io/docs/certs/oswp/tools/airdecap-ng.md

 Decrypts WEP/WPA/WPA2 capture files and can be used to strip the wireless headers from an unencrypted wireless capture.

+Decrypts a WEP/WPA pcap file to a plaintext one by using the right WEP/WPA keys.
+It can also filter for a specific BBSID.

 ## Commands

 ```bash